iamrohit01/Real-Time-Crowd-Management-System/README.md

 # Real-Time Crowd Management System

 A full-stack system that estimates, monitors, and visualizes crowd density in real time using computer vision and time-series storage.
-It provides live dashboards, WebSocket updates, and persistence for analytics.
+It provides live dashboards, WebSocket updates, and persistence for analytics

 ## Tech Stack
 - Backend: FastAPI, WebSockets, OpenCV stubs, asyncpg